 First of all, it is important to point out that this only applies to RESIDENTS in Spain.
 If you spend less than 6 months in a natural year in Spain and you are paying your taxes in another country, this does not affect to you.

-You hold assets ABROAD that exceed €50.000,00 in value in any of these the types:
+You hold assets ABROAD that exceed €50.000,00 in value in any of the following:

 - Bank accounts